Etiology of Hypertension

 Patients with a specific etiology are said to have secondary hypertension.

-Genetic factors, psychological stress, and environmental and dietary factors as contributing to the development of hypertension.
+Genetic factors, psychological stress, and environmental and dietary factors contribute to the development of hypertension.
 The heritability of essential hypertension is estimated to be about 30%.

 Normal Regulation of Blood Pressure